prempreetbrar/Makerspace-Management-Portal/README.md

     <div style="border: 1px solid black;">![screenshot](frontend/public/landing_page.png)</div>

 ## Docker Containers
-- Confirm that you can run the project on local development servers as detailed above before attempting to run it in Docker.
+- Optional: confirm that you can run the project on local development servers as detailed above before attempting to run it in Docker.
 - In frontend/src/axios.ts, find the constant 'axiosInstance' and set the value of 'baseURL' to `http://localhost:5001`.
 - Open a terminal and navigate to the project root.
 - Build the images by running: